Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 Get the latest on Central Bank Policy and FX & FI Markets to help inform both your strategic and tactical decision-making.Free Access

-LIQUIDITY: The People's Bank of China (PBOC) injected CNY10 billion via 7-day reverse repos with the rates unchanged at 2.10%.
-The operation has led to a net injection of CNY10 billion as no reverse repos maturing today, according to Wind Information.
+LIQUIDITY: The People's Bank of China (PBOC) injected CNY10 billion via 7-day reverse repos with the rate unchanged at 2.1%.
+This keeps the liquidity unchanged after offsetting the maturity of CNY10 billion repos today, according to Wind Information.
 The operation aims to keep liquidity reasonable and ample, the PBOC said on its website.

 Sign up now for free access to this content.